-Mary Louise ‘Maz’ Reilly, a sports development officer with Dublin City Council, plays rugby for Ireland.
-She was on the Grand Slam-winning side of 2013 and plays in her third World Cup tournament, hosted by Ireland, this month.
+Mary Louise ‘Maz’ Reilly, a sports development officer with Dublin City Council, is a former Irish rugby star.
+She was on the Grand Slam-winning side of 2013 and played in her third World Cup tournament, hosted by Ireland, in August 2017.

 It was always soccer and gaelic football at home.
 No one played rugby.
 One day a friend asked me to jump in and give a dig out and I was like ‘there is not a hope, that sport is way too rough’.
 Anyway, she got the better of me and I got involved and realized that I actually really enjoyed rugby.
 For me, in work, it’s the same thing.
 Whether I’m out chatting to adults or young children, whoever it might be, it’s always a case of saying, ‘there is a sport, there is an activity for you.
 You might not have ever thought that you’d find something like that in your life.
 But, whatever it is, give it a go.
 At least then you’ll be able to say, ‘no that’s not for me’ or ‘actually I quite like that’.

 I was like ‘there is not a hope, that sport is way too rough’